jitsi/handbook/docs/devops-guide/reservation.md

 ##### Deleting conference

 Prosody deletes conferences in the reservation system in two cases.
 First when all users leave XMPP Multi User Chat room.
-Second when conference duration limit is exceeded.
-In the latter case Prosody will destroy XMPP MUC room.
+Secondly when the conference duration limit is exceeded.
+In the latter case Prosody will destroy the XMPP MUC room.
-After MUC room is destroyed Prosody sends `HTTP DELETE` request to `'/conference/{id}'` endpoint where `{id}` is replaced with conference identifier assigned by the reservation system.
+After the MUC room is destroyed, Prosody sends an `HTTP DELETE` request to `'/conference/{id}'` endpoint where `{id}` is replaced with conference identifier assigned by the reservation system.